offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Sketcher Workbench/Sketching/Selection_TOPIC
 ```

-To delete an element or constraint, select it and hit the Delete key.
-If an element is deleted, its related constraints are automatically deleted as well, even if they were left unselected when the Delete key was hit.
+To delete an element_FC or constraint_FC, select it and hit the Delete key.
+If an element_FC is deleted, its related constraints_FC are automatically deleted as well, even if they were left unselected when the Delete key was hit.

 `{ref} self`